 City, New York, Philadelphia, San Francisco, and Seattle.
 The

-SSA operates primarily with an annual federal budget of almost $12
+SSA operates primarily with an annual federal budget of about $12

 billion and some $66 billion in contributions from

 About 180,000 people visit the SSA's field offices and more than